New community and leisure facility in Houghton Regis

 The new school will be providing a range of sports facilities which will be available to the public out of school hours.

-Indoor facilities: the sport hall is part of the sports block which is a separate building with separate access.
-It will comprise a sports hall, toilets, accessible toilets and changing facilities.
+Indoor facilities: the sports hall is part of the sports block which is a separate building with separate access.
+It comprises a sports hall, toilets, accessible toilets and changing facilities.

 Outdoor facilities: all weather pitch, hard courts, grass sports pitches and grass running track.

-Will my monthly subscription increase once the new facility is use?
+Will my monthly subscription increase once the new leisure facility is in use?

-In terms of membership fees, it's our intention to offer competitive prices to ensure the new leisure centre remains accessible to as many people as possible within Houghton Regis.
+In terms of membership fees, it is our intention to offer competitive prices to ensure the new leisure centre remains accessible to as many people as possible within Houghton Regis.

 How long will I not have access to a leisure centre?